Night Photography by David Baldwin

 This monolith has an astounding stylised twin in the form of the main henge's

-Stone 34 (shown right in the comparison image immediately below), notice the right facing eyes and ear circles on both monuments, also the incredibly similar perimeter shape, this is no mere rorschach effect, no way!
-This is skillful sculpture, artists shaped these monoliths:
+Stone 34 (shown right in the comparison image immediately below), notice the right facing eyes and ear circles on both monuments, also the incredibly similar perimeter shape, this is no mere rorschach effect.
+This is skillful sculpture, artists shaped these monoliths.
+In particular, Stone 34 was carved in a surprisingly abstract style, very modern in feel:

 Stone 34a, West Kennet Avenue